godoc-lint/godoc-lint/README.md

 Godoc-Lint comes with a sensible default configuration that will be used when there is no configuration file.
 Check out [`.godoc-lint.default.yaml`](./.godoc-lint.default.yaml) for more details.

 ### Overriding configuration

+> [!WARNING]
+> When used via Golangci-lint, the linter's configuration will be different from what is covered here.
+Users should consult Golangci-lint [docs][golangci-lint-config] for more details.

 In addition to the root directory, Godoc-Lint allows configuration files in sub-directories.
 When a package is being processed, the configuration file in the package's directory, if any, will be used by the linter.
 If there is no such file, the linter looks for it in the directory's parents, up until the root where the linter was invoked.